schwarzbox/Fct/README.md

 gkv - print key, values and type of given table.

+lent - return number of all elements in the given table.

+keys - return keys of given table.

+iskey, isval - return {k, v} if key/value in the given table if not return false.

+array - create zero array with positive or negative indexes.

 range - return table with numbers.

-lent - return number of all elements in give table.

 repl - replicate item and return table of items.

-split - convert string or number to table.
+split - convert string or number to the table.

 reverse - reverse table and put non number keys at the end.